fauzanss/ckanext-sdbi/README.rst

 To run the tests and produce a coverage report, first make sure you have coverage installed in your virtualenv (``pip install coverage``) then run::

-    nosetests --nologcapture --with-pylons=test.ini --with-coverage --cover-package=ckanext.polkam --cover-inclusive --cover-erase --cover-tests
+    nosetests --nologcapture --with-pylons=test.ini --with-coverage --cover-package=ckanext.sdbi --cover-inclusive --cover-erase --cover-tests

 ---------------------------------
-Registering ckanext-polkam on PyPI
+Registering ckanext-sdbi on PyPI
 ---------------------------------

-ckanext-polkam should be availabe on PyPI as https://pypi.python.org/pypi/ckanext-polkam.
+ckanext-sdbi should be availabe on PyPI as https://pypi.python.org/pypi/ckanext-sdbi.
 If that link doesn't work, then you can register the project on PyPI for the first time by following these
 steps:

 1. Create a source distribution of the project::

-     python setup.py polkamst
+     python setup.py sdbist

 2. Register the project::